openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 down) to a different compatible version.
 The two cartridges have the same contract with the source code, but a developer would be able to choose that new cartridge version to apply on a given build.

+It is important to note that gears will still have ephemeral local storage for use in caching scenarios.

 ### Container security